AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_send_receive_message_web.md

 You can use `addEventHandler` to listen for message events.
 You can add multiple events.
 When you no longer listen for an event, ensure that you remove the handler.

-When a message arrives, the recipient recieves an `onXXXMessage` callback.
+When a message arrives, the recipient receives an `onXXXMessage` callback.
 Each callback contains one or more messages.
 You can traverse the message list, and parse and render these messages in this callback and render these messages.

 ```javascript
 // Use `addEventHandler` to listen for callback events.